lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 First, specify a host like `argocd.cicd.localhost` for the web server of `Argow CD`.

-Modify it through modify `/spec/rules/0/host` in `./cicd/kustomize/argo-cd/local/ingress.yaml`.
+Modify it through modify `./cicd/kustomize/ingress.yaml`.

 If you are deploying the cicd in local k8s cluster, you will need to be able to resolve DNS for *.localhost.
 You can check `./local-k8s-cluster/scripts/override_dns.sh` as a tip.